DailyDisco/the-daily-disco-ai/README.md

 ## What is this?

-The-template is a high amount of my developer skills wrapped up in one application: a social media site where you can create AI generated prompts and share the pictures socially.
+The-template is a social media site where you can create AI generated prompts and share the pictures socially.
 I will also be hosting special tutorials to how to create many AI applications.

 ## Login